The 3 Best Fluid Bike Trainers for Realistic Ride Feel

 • Flywheel: n/a

 Italian bike trainer brand Elite is known for its high build quality.
-I reviewed the Elite Novo Force bike trainer and it was sturdy and durable.
+I reviewed the Elite Novo Force bike trainer, which was sturdy and durable.

 Also available at performancebike.com and amazon.com